OpenFodder/openfodder/README.md

 Open Fodder supports two demos from the Amiga platform, and 3 retail releases (See below for supported versions).

+##### Hot Keys

+* +:   Increase Window Size
+* -:   Decrease Window Size
+* F11: Full screen
+* ESC: Back Menu/Abort Phase

 ##### Windows

 The Windows version of Open Fodder defaults to using and installing to the location '%USERPROFILE%/Documents/OpenFodder'.
 While the demos will be installed as part of the package, you will be required to copy a full retail release into this folder (following the instructions below)

 ##### Linux / Unix

 Open Fodder will check the environment variable $XDG_DATA_DIRS and iterate each path checking for the Data Folder "/OpenFodder/".
 Failure to locate the folder in these paths, will result in a check of $HOME/.local/share/OpenFodder.
 Failure on this path, will fall back to the current working directory.

 ##### Mission Campaign Data